Commuters' Guide to MRT Stations in Manila

 MRT is the cheapest and fastest way to pass through EDSA.
-That is the reason why even if it is difficult for individuals due to a large number of daily commuters.
+That is why even if it is difficult for individuals due to the large number of daily commuters.

 Tips in Riding MRT Trains in Metro Manila

 As much as possible, avoid riding the MRT during rush hours.
-The lines are really long and the trains are unbelievably jammed.
+The MRT station lines are really long and the trains are unbelievably jammed.

 It is better to take the MRT before six in the morning or after the morning rush hour, which is about 9:30 AM.

 The most crowded stations are Cubao and Ayala Stations.
-It would be helpful if you know the location of less crowded stations like GMA – Kamuning, Magallanes, and Ortigas.
+It would be helpful to know the MRT location of less crowded stations like GMA – Kamuning, Magallanes, and Ortigas.
 If possible, you can avoid riding in crowded stations.

 Another thing you need to consider when you are inside the train is your location.
-Find a good one which is not too far from the door.
-And always make sure that there something that you can hold on to like the handrails.
+Find a good one that is not too far from the door.
+And always make sure that there is something that you can hold on to, like the handrails.

 There is a big possibility of standing while boarding the train, so make sure to keep your balance if there is nothing you can hold on to.

 The first two trains are where females, pregnant mothers, children, and senior citizens should enter.
-If both of the first two wagons are full, you can then go to the remaining wagons.
-But, you need to be very careful especially if you are a female since you could be with other male passengers.
+If both of the first two wagons are full, you can go to the remaining wagons.
+But, you need to be very careful, especially if you are a female.
+There is a chN since you could be with other male passengers.

 Wear Light Comfortable Clothing

-Also bring a handy pouch where you can put your keys, Beep card, cash, and ID, so you won’t have to go through your bag while you are entering the train.
+Also, bring a handy pouch where you can put your keys, Beep card, cash, and ID.
+This way, you won’t have to go through your bag while entering the train.